 - Less trauma to the mother means less trauma to the baby

-- Baby brought into the with less trauma have a greater potential to integrate into the world quickly
+- Babies brought into the world with less trauma have a greater potential to integrate into the world quickly

 If you have any questions, we would be happy to answer them!